zx25ai/5m-data-1.1-intro-data-science/lesson.md

 ### Lesson Overview

-This lesson contains a lot of installations.
+This lesson contains a lot of software installations.
 Learners should expect hiccups and some waiting time while instructor is troubleshooting issues for other learners.

 ---